 |Treatment||Early stage is treatable with medications, home remedies such as sitz bath.
 For prolapsed stage, hemorrhoid has to be removed surgically.||Lateral Sphincterotomy, open surgery, Laser Treatment.|

 Piles, also known as hemorrhoids, is the swelling or inflammation of the blood vessels, muscles and tissues of the anal area.
 The main causes of piles are chronic constipation, eating spicy food and prolonged sitting.
 There is a lot of pressure on the veins of the anal area, resulting in swollen veins and tissues.

-The blood vessels and veins enlarge and become uncomfortable for the patient somtimes even result in blood in stool.
-The disease is classified into four Grades, depending on the extent of the disease.
+The blood vessels and veins enlarge and become uncomfortable for the patient sometimes even result in blood in stool.
+The disease is classified into four grades, depending on the extent of the disease.
 The physical symptoms can be visually seen after the second Grade of the disease.
 Piles can be external or internal.

 Grade 1 of Piles does not have any visible symptoms or cause much discomfort or pain to the patient.

 Grade 2 of Piles is the prolapsed stage.
 In this, hemorrhoid protrudes out from the anal opening at the time of passing stool.
 It goes back inside on its own after the bowel movement.